Last Updated on 10/01/2026

 a.
 Black Hat Tactics

 Black hat tactics are unethical and manipulative practices used to manipulate search engine rankings.
-These tactics violate search engine guidelines and can result in penalties or even a ban from the search engine.
+These tactics violate search engine guidelines and can result in penalties or even a ban.

 Examples of black hat tactics include keyword stuffing, cloaking, and hidden links.